 You will learn

-Learn about email deliverability, including the steps you can take to establish a strong sending reputation so that your emails are delivered to the inbox.
+Learn about email deliverability, including the steps you can take to establish a strong sender reputation so that your emails are delivered to the inbox.

 What is email deliverability?